 When is the best time to visit the Icelandic volcano?

 It's worth bearing in mind that volcanic eruptions are natural phenomena.
-This means that it helps to be open-minded and flexible when planning your trip to Iceland.
+This means that it helps to be open-minded and flexible when planning your volcano visit.

-Get up-to-date information about any potential volcanic activity on sites including:
+Get up-to-date information about volcanic activity on local sites, including:

 What should I pack when I visit the Iceland volcano?

-Please respect the advice of Icelandic authorities and only visit the site of this previous eruption if it’s considered safe.
+Please respect the advice of Icelandic authorities.
 If the hiking trails are open and you’re confident you can complete the routes, you’ll want to be prepared for the journey.

-Good hiking boots are of course recommended.
+Good hiking boots are recommended, of course.
 And as on any hike in Iceland, weather conditions can change quickly, so bring a waterproof jacket and warm layers.

 - Sturdy hiking shoes